paulmelis/blender-julia-test/readme.md

   and then verify in the Python console within Blender that `import julia` succeeds.

 ## Performance

-Note: this has been updated since my initial results posted to Twitter.

 See the `subdivide.py` script for the code used, which is also loaded in the Text Editor in `test.blend`.
 Example results [1] on the Stanford bunny